 The second stage includes all engagements buyers have with a brand during the purchasing process.
 Companies, particularly those in retailing, focus heavily on this customer experience segment because it’s where the cash transactions happen.
 That’s why in-store consumer experience (shop design, visuals, customer service agents) is often the most researched and measured in most companies attempting to deliver the best shopping experience.

-During the purchasing stage, other forms of touchpoints could be a company website, trade events, packaging design, salespersons, and so on.
+During the purchasing stage, other forms of touchpoints could be a company website, trade events, packaging design ideas, salespersons, and so on.

 How to measure: The two main pointers recommended to track and analyze for this stage of the customer journey: